brokenpip3/brokenpip3.github.io/content/posts/2024-12-02-android-5-foss-apps.md

 ![F-droid](/images/5-fdroid-apps/fdroid-logo.png)

 F-Droid is a privacy-focused alternative to the Google Play Store.
-It's a community-driven repository that exclusively hosts free and open-source Android apps.
+It's a community-driven repository that exclusively hosts open-source android apps.
 Unlike the Play Store, F-Droid apps prioritize user privacy, with no ads or tracking in the store, but also provides transparency through the [Anti-Features](https://f-droid.org/en/docs/Anti-Features/) system, which highlights any features in apps that may compromise user privacy or freedom.
 You can download the apk from the official [site](https://f-droid.org/) and [verify](https://f-droid.org/docs/Verifying_Downloaded_APK/) it.

 ## Newpipe